IncentivHQ/docs/docs/GetStarted/IncentivRegistration.md

 ![Screenshot 2025-03-04 at 2.02.28 AM.png](media_Incentiv%20Registration/lwCYuLfxvunk5--Screenshot%202025-03-04%20at%202.02.28%E2%80%AFAM.png)

-> \[!NOTE]
+> [\!NOTE]
-> Hello!
+> Hello\!
 Worried about how Incentiv handle security?
 Check our [FAQ](https://slite.com/api/public/notes/FqQxtynJIOMSgG/redirect)

-1. Your wallet is now connected to Incentiv, and you’re ready to explore!
+1. Your wallet is now connected to Incentiv, and you’re ready to explore\!

 ### Option 2: Web3 is my thing